stormpath/stormpath-documentation/source/accnt_mgmt.rst

   If the call succeeds you will get back an ``HTTP 200 OK`` with the Account resource in the body.

 .. only:: csharp or vbnet

+  To update the password, set the new password locally, then save the resource:

   .. only:: csharp